 - 1. Providers operating a scattered-site housing model using market rate units may add additional locations as the need and/or demand for additional units without submitting a new proposal to the PHHS Housing Support Program for review. - 2.
-Providers operating a congregate housing model must submit a new proposal (see Section III) for consideration by the PHHS HSP if they wish to open a new congregate setting or wish to expand into offering scattered-site housing options. - Providers are prohibited from submitting a proposal to add facilities or expand housing sites for six months after the date that the most recently approved facility first starts receiving referrals from the Coordinated Entry System (CES). - B) Each proposal submitted must include a description of how the provider will expand sites while continuing to satisfy standards set forth in the HS-LTH Program Provider Manual.
+Providers operating a congregate housing or site-based model must submit a new proposal (see Section III) for consideration by the PHHS HSP if they wish to open a new congregate setting or wish to expand into offering scattered-site housing options. - A) Providers are prohibited from submitting a proposal to add facilities or expand congregate and/or site-based sites for six months after the date that the most recently approved facility first starts receiving referrals, or no more than two, site expansions within twelve months

+B) Each proposal submitted must include a description of how the provider will expand sites while continuing to satisfy standards set forth in the HS-SH Program Provider Manual.

+SECTION X:

-SECTION X: DOCUMENTATION REQUIREMENTS
+DOCUMENTATION REQUIREMENTS